spdk/spdk/doc/concurrency.md

 For more complex callback chains, especially ones that have logical branches or loops, it's best to write out a state machine.
-It turns out that higher level langauges that support futures and promises are just generating state machines at compile time, so even though we don't have the ability to generate them in C we can still write them out by hand.
+It turns out that higher level languages that support futures and promises are just generating state machines at compile time, so even though we don't have the ability to generate them in C we can still write them out by hand.
 As an example, here's a callback chain that performs `foo` 5 times and then calls `bar` - effectively